thycotic/ib-docs/cfg-util/excl-users/index.md

 UID value/range will be excluded as an applicable value as UID Number in the Thycotic User Data extension of ADUC.

-* UID numbers can be defined as a single value, comma separated list or range of values
+* UID numbers can be defined as a single value, comma separated list or range of values.
-* Default: 0 - 500

 ### GID(s) Number

 GID value/range will be excluded as an applicable value as UID Number in the Thycotic User Data, Thycotic Group Data and Thycotic Overrides extensions of ADUC.

-* GID numbers can be defined as a single value, comma separated list or range of values
+* GID numbers can be defined as a single value, comma separated list or range of values.
-* Default: 0 - 500

 ### Domain